OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 Team of research software engineers in the Department of Computer Science.

-We work with teams across the University of Oxford:
+We work with teams across the University of Oxford

-- Software engineering and developement
+- Software engineering and development.
-- Supporting adoption of good practices
+- Supporting adoption of good practices.
-- Software reviews
+- Software reviews.
-- Training courses
+- Training courses.

 ::: notes